Fast scratch folder (/disco2fs/projectid)

 Important

-The purpose of the /disco2fs file system is to give the researcher a fast storage location that can store files used by the simulation software for parallel read/write operations.
+The purpose of the /disco2fs file system is to give the projects a fast storage location that can store files used by the simulation software for parallel read/write operations.
 That storage location has a limited capacity (27 TB in total) and its use is limited.
 Therefore, it is not advisable to use that location as a permanent storage and archive.
 Only live data created or needed by the simulations can be hosted with it.
-After the data processing is complete, the piled files must be either deleted or moved to another storage location (let us say, the personal or per-project storage location, see Personal scratch and storage folder (/discofs/username) and Move and copy files between folders).
+After the data processing is complete, the piled files must be either deleted or moved to another storage location (let us say, to the personal or per-project storage location, see Personal scratch and storage folder (/discofs/username) and Move and copy files between folders).

 Warning